 If you’re an extrovert, then you know that the world is built to suit your kind of people.
 The world expects us to speak up, get together in a big community, asks us to be one big family, all of which is based on the assumed existence of constant communication.
 And yet there are those of us who don’t like to do that.
 Who are wired differently?
-I’m talking about the introverts, of course.
-The reticent ones who experience interpersonal relationships and communication differently.
+I’m talking about introverts, of course.
+The reticent ones experience interpersonal relationships and communication differently.
 Considering the way the world works, it is these people who are often misunderstood by people.
 This misunderstanding also flows into the way their romantic relationships are understood, and thus it is important that they are discussed.

 Since the way introverts communicate is different from that of extroverts, a different kind of cha-cha ensues when they fall in love with each other.
-The relationship between an introvert and extrovert is uniquely beautiful, and if you’re the extrovert, you are sure to notice the following things.
+The relationship between an introvert and an extrovert is uniquely beautiful, and if you’re the extrovert, you are sure to notice the following things.

 Related reading: 7 rituals every couple should follow daily

 You used to talk way too much

 One thing that happens to most extroverts is that they realise how much they used to talk for no apparent reason in random situations when they start dating an introvert.
 Their excess chatter is brought forward due to the sharp contrast of the silence of their partner.
 They often learn the beauty of measuring their words.